cathiele/rpngo/USER_GUIDE.md

 You'll need to [install TinyGo](https://tinygo.org/getting-started/install/).

 Minimal.
-Set your microcontroller target.
 Tested on Pico and Pico2.
-Other chips may need configuration change.
+Other chips may need some configuration changes.
+Chipe with low resources (like atmega328p) probably won't work:

 ```
 cd bin/tinygo/serialonly